-Dawbuts conducts a range of trials for industry, with a specialty for GCP-compliant trials designed for submission to the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+Dawbuts conducts a range of contract research for industry, with a specialty for GCP-compliant trials designed for submission to the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 Our aim is for full compliance to national, international and company regulations and protocols.

 We have experience in internal parasites including nematodes, flukes and tapeworms of all production animal species and horses, external parasites including lice and fly in cattle and sheep as well as nutritional products for ruminants.